sap-tutorials/btp-dev-guidance/tutorials/add-authorization/add-authorization.md

 You have added a launch page for local testing to your application.
 Follow the steps in the [Use a Local Launch Page](use-local-launch-page) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

+> This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).

 ### Add CAP role restrictions to entities

 1. Open the **srv/services.cds** file.